Have a 10-inch, non-stick skillet ready on the stove (no heat yet), and a large, round platter next to the stove.

 In a liquid measuring cup, beat your eggs with a fork.
 Add the eggs to the mixing bowl.

 Add your salt and pepper to the bowl and stir everything with a fork to combine.

 Heat your skillet on the stove over medium-low heat.
 Add your olive oil to the pan and spread it around with a silicone spatula.

-Pour your spaghetti batter into the pan.
+Pour your spaghetti batter evenly into the pan.
 Let the first side cook, uncovered, until the bottom of the frittata is deep, golden brown, and the edges are set.
 It could take around 20 minutes, depending on your stove.
-You can check it by using your spatula to gently lift up an edge and peak underneath.
+You can check it by using your spatula to gently lift up an edge and peek underneath.
 If your frittata seems like it will burn, lower the heat.

 When the first side is done, turn off the heat.
 Place your platter face-down over your pan.
 Carefully carry the pan and platter to your sink so you can invert the frittata over the sink.
 Invert the frittata by holding the platter in place with one hand while using your other hand to flip over the pan.
-The frittata will now be on your platter, cooked side up.

 Place your pan back on the stove.
 Gently slide the frittata into the skillet.
 Set the heat to medium low and let the other side of the frittata cook, uncovered, until golden brown.
 It could take around 10 minutes.

 When your frittata is done, you may want to invert it again onto a clean platter, so the "prettier" side is facing up.
 (That's what I did for the photos in the post.)

 Let the frittata rest for a few minutes before slicing it.
 Serve, warm, at room temperature, or even chilled.